teifip/gke-demo/docs/login.md

 kubectl create secret generic webgui-login \
    --from-literal WEBGUI_LOGIN_CLIENT_ID=[CLIENT_ID] \
    --from-literal WEBGUI_LOGIN_AUTHORIZED_USERS=[GMAIL_ADDRESSES]
+   --from-literal WEBGUI_LOGIN_COOKIE_SECRET=[CUSTOM_PASSPHRASE]
 ```

 The Gmail address you specify here must be the one you intend to use to access the WebGUI.
 If you want to specify multiple Gmail addresses, just enter them as a comma separated list.

+The WebGUI application uses signed cookies to keep track of sessions.
+The passphrase used to sign cookies must be specified with the `webgui-login` secret.

 ### Restart the WebGUI application